There are more than 1.5 billion people living in East Asia, which is over one fifth of the world’s population.

 East Asia’s economy is one of the most successful and highly developed in the world and it is home to some of the world’s largest and most prosperous companies.
 China is predicted to become the largest economy in the world in the next 20 years – surpassing the US.
 East Asia is an economic hub, which is just one of the reasons that it attracts students from around the world.

 Universities in China consistently rank highly in world rankings, which reflects the country’s investment in higher education and research.
-In 2017, the highest ranked university is Peking University which dates back to 1898.
+In 2021, the highest ranked university is Tsinghua University which dates back to 1911.
 It is based in Beijing and has gained a reputation as one of the most prominent research universities in China.
 The campus itself is renowned for its beauty and traditional Chinese architecture.

-Tsinghua University is the second ranked university in China, established in 1911 and also located in Beijing.
+Peking University is the second ranked university in China, established in 1898 and also located in Beijing.
 It is a member of the prestigious C9 League – which is the Chinese equivalent of the US Ivy League.
-Other notable universities in China include: Fudan University, University of Science and Technology of China, Shanghai Jiao Tong University, Nanjing University and Zhejiang University.

 Japan is the third-largest economy in the world partly due to its strong research and development industry.
 There are nearly 800 universities in Japan, when you include specialised and vocational schools.